reuk/wayverb/docs_source/evaluation.md

 measurements for the two source-receiver spacings are below the 5% JND, but the difference in early decay time is more than twice the JND.
-This suggests that the relative levels of the early and late reflections in the simulation change depending on receiver position, as in reality.
+This suggests that the relative levels of the early and late reflections in the simulation change depending on receiver position, as expected.

 Sound is simulated to travel at 340m/s, so when the source and receiver are placed 1m apart, a strong impulse is expected after 1/340 = 0.00294 seconds.